christianbaun/ossperf/README.md

     -s : size of the files to be created in bytes (max 16777216 = 16 MB) -u : use upper-case letters for the bucket name (this is required for Nimbus Cumulus and S3ninja) -a : use the Swift API and not the S3 API (this requires the python client for the Swift API and the environment variables ST_AUTH, ST_USER and ST_KEY)
+    -m : use the S3 API with the Minio Client (mc) instead of s3cmd.
+         It is required to provide the alias of the mc configuration that shall be used.
     -k : keep the local files and the directory afterwards (do not clean up) -p : upload and download the files in parallel
     -o : appended the results to a local file results.csv